Joaquin-E-Serraiti/sudoku-configurations-data/README.md

 Another thing I noticed is that, for all configurations, the proximity values of the IBPU pattern tend to lie in a similar level as the proximity values of the IBPA pattern.
 In contrast, the TDC pattern proximity tends to be much lower.

-## What I learnt by doing this project
+## What I learned by doing this project
 - The basics on relational databases and how they work.
 - The Structured Query Language (SQL).
 - How to create and query data bases with SQLite.